open-sdr/openwifi/README.md

   ```
   cd openwifi/driver; ./make_all.sh $XILINX_DIR ARCH_BIT
   (For Zynq 7000, ARCH_BIT should be 32, for Zynq MPSoC, ARCH_BIT should be 64)
-  (More arguments (max 5) beyond above two will be converted to #define argument in pre_def.h for conditional compiling)
+  (More arguments (max 5) beyond above two will be converted to "#define argument" in pre_def.h for conditional compiling)
   ```
 - Copy the driver files to the board via ssh channel
   ```